 Marshmallow Sweet Potatoes Recipe

-A Thanksgiving side dish that is now "traditional" in America, though it remains relatively unknown in Canada.
+A Thanksgiving side dish that is now "traditional" in the U.S., though it remains relatively unpractised elsewhere.
 Putting marshmallows on sweet potatoes originated sometime in the 1920s.

 You can make this ahead, up until the part where you would add the marshmallows.
 Made ahead, it can be frozen or kept in the fridge overnight.
 For the baking dish, aim for something that is 13" x 9" x 2" (30 x 20 x 3 cm) or that holds a volume of 15 cups / 3.5 litres.